IRUKEN/premium-backend-auction/README.md

 ### 🔐 Security
 - **JWT** for session management.
-- **Authentik** for centralized authentication and OAuth2 integration.
+- **ZITADEL** for centralized authentication and OAuth2 integration.
 - **HTTPS** for secure communication.
 - **Encrypted storage** for sensitive data (e.g., hashed passwords).